Delicious Chinese Fruit That Westerners Should Try

 Huolong Guo (Dragon Fruit)

 I wasn't sure what to expect when one of my kind and generous students gifted me with a bag of dragon fruit.
 I'd had only been in China for a short time and had never seen one before.
-How did I eat it and what exactly what was it?
+How did I eat it, and what exactly was it?

 Since that time, I've come to love the red-skinned dragon fruit that's common in China.
 A yellow-skinned version is common in other Asian countries.
 I love the way that my knife slices through the soft inner as if it were gliding through butter after I've peeled the thick and slightly rubbery outer layer.
 It also seems to melt on my tongue, the fruit, not the knife.

 Dragon fruit's extremely versatile.
 I've eaten it alone, juiced it with greens, diced it, and put in a glass of sweet alcopop.
 Other times, I just admire it's rich, red beauty and unique leaf shape.

 Is it tasty, you ask?
 Is grass green, I reply.